 Teso College is composed of two wings, the east wing and the west wing.
 Each wing contains classrooms, dormitories, and other necessary infrastructure.

-The main administrative offices, shown below in a photo from 1960, are located in the east wing.
+The main administrative offices, shown in the photo, are located in the east wing.
 This building houses offices for the Head Teacher, the Head Teacher’s secretary, the deputy head teachers, and the school bursar.
 It also includes a small chapel and the staff room.

 The TCA Assembly Hall is adjacent to the administrative building.
 It serves multiple purposes, which include Saturday morning assemblies, special conferences, meetings and debates.
 It is also used for entertainment purposes, such as film screenings.
 Teso College Saturday Assemblies are a weekly tradition.
 It is a time in which the whole school is brought together after the week’s activities to refocus and prepare for the week ahead.